 Call the Summit ranger station at (209) 965-3434 near Pinecrest ahead of time and they will prepare a permit for you in advance, or the Bridgeport Ranger Station at 760-932-7070 if traveling from the east.

 Bear cannisters are required by federal law in most areas of Yosemite National Park.
 However, they are not currently required in the area around Keyes Peak under an elevation of 9600 feet.
-Click here for current information.
+Please check here for the current requirements as conditions change over time.

 CampingThere is very good camping available at the south end of Dorothy Lake.
 Alternatively, you can camp just about anywhere near the stream in Grace Meadow, or near Tilden Creek on the east side of the peak.